flecoqui/CognitiveServices/CSAudioTool/README.md

     csaudiotool.exe --play --input local.wav

+##  Device feature:
+With this feature the user can list all the device available on the machine to capture audio.
+The command will display the Device ID of each available device.
+Using the option --device and the Device ID as a parameter and with feature capture or transcript the user can select the device which will used for the capture.

+### Syntax

+    CSAudioTool --listdevices

+### Examples

+List devices :

+    csaudiotool.exe --listdevices

+##  Help feature:
+This feature will display the syntax of the CSAudioTool and will display the version.

+### Syntax

+    CSAudioTool --help

+### Examples

+List devices :

+    csaudiotool.exe --help

 # Building CSAudioTool
 If you want to build CSAudioTool on your machine, you need first to install all the pre-requisites to run .Net Core on your machine, check in the table below based on your current Operating System: